PuspaKamalOli/PuspaKamalOli/README.md

 - I’m studying **bachelors in information technology**
 - I’m currently learning about
 **AWS for AI **
-- Ask me about Machine learning and deep learning**
+- Ask me about Artificial Intelligence**
 - All of my projects are available at [https://github.com/PuspaKamalOli?tab=repositories](https://github.com/PuspaKamalOli?tab=repositories)

 - Looking for more learning and training opportunities in machine learning with